 Wondering how to get to Stonehenge from London?
-You’ll find different travelling options in this guide.
-Whether you’re considering hopping on a bus or travelling by train, you’re sure to have a fun experience once at your destination!
+You’ll find different travelling options from London to Stonehenge by train, car or bus.

 When visiting the UK, many people land in London, and that is simply all they see.
 They would be forgiven too, as London is a sprawling metropolis of a city.
 There is so much to see and do, you often have little time to even think about going anywhere else.

 Don’t have time to read the whole article?
 The best Stonehenge tour is this London: Full-Day Windsor, Stonehenge, and Oxford Tour with a near-perfect ⭐⭐⭐⭐ rating.

 However, there is a lot more to a trip to the UK, or indeed even London itself, than staying in the capital.

 One of the most popular day trips from London is a visit to a stony structure that dates back to 3000 BC.
 I’m referring to the world famous Stonehenge, of course.